-Association Regional Centre for Persons with Intellectual Disability PORAKA NASA is a voluntary non-profit, non-governmental, non-partisan, independent, parental civil association formed by free association of citizens in order to accomplish care and align with their interests and beliefs to promote civil society and local communities, as well as for performing activities for encouraging moral values, strengthening inter-ethnic relations and the economic development of the territory of the Republic of Macedonia and abroad, and in accordance with the Constitution and the Law.
-Association regional center for persons with intellectual disability PORAKA NASA is representing the rights and interests of people with intellectual disability and their families in the realization of human rights for persons with intellectual disability regardless of ethnic and religious affiliation.
-PORAKA NASA was established in 1966, and with the adoption of the Law on Citizens’ Associations and Foundations was reregistered in 1999 and in its long action has as a mission for equal participation of persons with intellectual disabilities in civil society through the realization of their economic, social, cultural, educational, sports and other rights.
-Association Regional Centre for Persons with Intellectual Disability PORAKA NASA Kumanovo counts round 900 members.
+Association Regional centre for persons with intellectual disability PORAKA NASA is a voluntary non-profit, non-governmental, independent, parental civil association.
+PORAKA NASA is representing the rights and interests of people with ID and their families regardless of ethnic and religious affiliation.
+PORAKA NASA was established in 1966, and with the adoption of the Law on Citizens’ Associations and Foundations was reregistered in 1999 and in its long action has as a mission for equal participation of persons with ID in civil society through the realization of their economic, social, cultural, educational, sports and other rights.
+The Association PORAKA NASA Kumanovo counts round 900 members.

 CSO Activities Description:

-- Advocacy for improving existing laws or introduce new laws, bylaws, national and local strategies and programs, advocacy for changes to regulations to improve the lives of people with intellectual disabilities and their families.
+- Advocacy for improving existing laws or introduce new laws, national and local strategies and programs, advocacy for changes to regulations to improve the lives of people with ID and their families.

 - Participation in the prevention and removal of barriers in physical and social environment.

-- Training and capacity building, organizing training for civil society, local government and institutions responsible for the rights, needs and abilities of people with intellectual disabilities.
+- Training and capacity building, organizing training for civil society, local government and institutions responsible for the rights, needs and abilities of people with ID.

-- Efforts to adopt a single register of people with intellectual disabilities in the municipalities of Kumanovo, Lipkovo and Staro Nagoricane which will include people with intellectual disabilities by age, gender, category, place of residence and other data.
+- Efforts to adopt a single register of people with ID which will include age, gender, category, place of residence and other data.

-- Advocacy, protection and respect the rights, interests and abilities of people with intellectual disabilities and their families at local, regional and national level and wider in other countries.
+- Advocacy, protection and respect the rights, interests and abilities of people with ID and their families at local, regional and national level and wider in other countries.